bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-10-02-madly-deeply.md

+---
+layout: post
+title: Madly, Deeply<br> A celebration of Alan Rickman
+published: true
+date: 2022-10-02
+readtime: true
+categories: ['EVENTS']
+tags: [Talk]
+metadata:
+pdf: '2022-10-02-madly-deeply.pdf'
+---

 _Alan Rickman was an exceptional performer and human being, much loved by his fellow actors and the general public.
 This event celebrates and remembers his life and work, and launches the publication of his diaries, Madly, Deeply (Canongate Books).
 Alongside some of Rickman’s most celebrated moments on screen and excerpts from his diaries, the evening will feature some very special guests talking about their friendship and work with him, including Emma Thompson, Harriet Walter, Ian McKellen, Juliet Stevenson, Lindsay Duncan, Eddie Izzard, Stanley Tucci, Ruby Wax and Timothy Spall.
 Unfortunately, Dexter Fletcher is now unable to attend in person; however, there will be a pre-recorded video message from him.
 Hosted by Mark Kermode._

 ‘And now Alan Rickman – January can do one’ said a distraught friend within seconds of the announcement of the actor’s death, itself mere days after the equal shock of David Bowie’s departure at a near-identical age (both men were 69, born just six weeks and only a few miles apart in similarly dilapidated London boroughs: in Rickman’s case an Acton council estate).
-Rickman was a later developer than Bowie, only taking up professional acting at 26 and not becoming a true household name until the early 1990s, for all the considerable splashes that he made in _Die Hard_ (1988) in the cinema,
-_Les Liaisons dangereuses_ (1986) on stage and _The Barchester Chronicles_ (1982) on BBC2.
+Rickman was a later developer than Bowie, only taking up professional acting at 26 and not becoming a true household name until the early 1990s, for all the considerable splashes that he made in _Die Hard_ (1988) in the cinema, _Les Liaisons dangereuses_ (1986) on stage and _The Barchester Chronicles_ (1982) on BBC2.

 But from then on, he was unstoppable, our generation’s James Mason or Basil Rathbone, combining a bearing of absolute authority with a seductive menace so languorously smouldering that you could practically smell the oestrogen emanating from the female-dominated audiences that eagerly tracked his parallel stage career.
 Later in life, he would garner an equally ardent following of younger fans thanks to his saturnine wizard Severus Snape, Professor of Potions at Hogwarts School in all eight Harry Potter films (2001-11), an apparent villain at first who gradually turned out to have a far more complex and sympathetic backstory, conveyed in increasing detail over a full decade.
 (His impact on this audience and the distinctiveness of his voice was such that my daughter, then aged five, spontaneously squeaked ‘Snape!’ after hearing him on the radio talking about something entirely different.)